Literature / The Warded Man

 - Engagement Challenge - Leesha gives one to Jardir that he fails miserably after he demands she wed her because she's carrying his child - to name the birthdates of all the children he's already got (All seventy of them) from his earlier wives.

 - Fantastic Metals: Minor example, but electrum becomes very important in later books due to being the only thing that can perfectly conduct magic.

-- Fantasy Counterpart Culture: Krasia is clearly based on Arabic/Islamic culture, including requiring that woman wear heavy concealing clothing.
+- Fantasy Counterpart Culture: Krasia is clearly based on Arabic/Islamic culture, including requiring that woman wear heavy concealing clothing, but with a good dose of ancient sparta thrown in.
 The Thesan duchies have a more clearly medieval European feel to them.

 - First Girl Wins - As of the end of the second book, it's not Leesha who finally captures Arlen's heart.
 As part of Arlen dealing with his past, he goes back to the place of his brith and ends up saving Renna.
 They end up renewing their Childhood Marriage Promise.
 Oddly enough Arlen's dad is married to, and has children by, her older sister.